 There are times when you need to connect with a database from bespoke PHP files rather than using a CMS to do so.
 While I have been known to piggyback off WordPress machinery for the same, that will only work if you are not database hopping.
 Rather than doing low-level database scripting in PHP, I turned to MeekroDB in the interest of avoiding errors and perhaps adding insecurity.
 That the syntax is straightforward to use makes things even quicker to set up as well.
 So far, I am using it only to read database contents and that is how things may stay, for now at least.

-This web application framework has been around a while and once generated a lot of interest.
-It is comprised of a scripting front end and a server back end.
-Together, these allow a lot of power and flexibility that does more than create blogs using code.
+This web application framework has been around for a while and once generated a lot of interest.
+It comprises a scripting front end and a server back end.
+Together, these allow a lot of power and flexibility that does more than the creation of blogs using code.
 Then, the core functionality can be extended using RubyGems to make even more powerful applications.